 School & Childcare Requirements for Immunizations

-Parents may exempt their children from one or more of the school-required immunizations, if vaccination is contrary to their personal beliefs, by submitting a completed form prior to admission into child care, kindergarten, 7th grade, or when transferring to a California school from out of state.
+Parents may exempt their children from one or more of the doctor-recommended, school-required immunizations, if vaccination is contrary to their personal beliefs, by submitting a completed form prior to admission into child care, kindergarten, 7th grade, or when transferring to a California school from out of state.

 To complete the form, parents are required to discuss the risks and benefits of immunizations and the diseases they prevent with a healthcare practitioner.

 To prevent disease outbreaks in a community, at least 90% of its population must be immunized, depending on the disease.
-Several child care centers, preschools and kindergarten classes in Contra Costa County fell short of 90% during 2013-14, because parents of 10% or more of their students used PBEs to opt out of immunization requirements.
+Several child care centers, preschools and kindergarten classes in Contra Costa County fell short of 90% during 2013-14, because parents of 10% or more of their students used PBEs to opt out of school immunization requirements.

 Click here for data that show immunization levels at most schools and daycares in Contra Costa County.